gvvaughan/luke/README.md

 Luke is compatible with the GNU Build System in that:

  * A distribution that builds with Luke supports the familiar pattern:
-   `./configure; make; make install' on the build host.
-This requires an installed Make of course, but there's no such requirement unless the `make; make install' pattern is important to you.
+   `./configure; make; make install` on the build host.
+This requires an installed Make of course, but there's no such requirement unless the `make; make install` pattern is important to you.

 Luke supports: